sdarmon/tree/README.md

 <img src="image/Example2.png" width="50%">

-Thus, the study of such trees can provide information about how genes had evolved among these species.
+Thus, the study of such trees can provide information about how genes have evolved among these species.

 ## Validity of a tree and a quadruplet